 Of course many aliphatic azides are not commercially available.
 Carreira and coworkers recently reported the hydroazidation of unactivated olefins to yield alkyl azides in the presence of a cobalt catalyst prepared in situ from a Schiff base ligand and Co(BF4)2·6H2O (Scheme 3).7 Additionally, the reaction can be coupled to the Sharpless cycloaddition to yield the 1,4-triazole in a one-pot process.

-We are pleased to offer our click chemistry reagents and substrates for your research requirements.
+We are pleased to offer our click chemistry reagents and substrates for your research needs.

 To continue reading please sign in or create an account.Don't Have An Account?